 Since 2011, YCI has worked with the U.S. Department of State’s Office to Combat and Monitor Trafficking in Persons to allocate student places to rehabilitated survivors of human trafficking.
 This project was implemented in Ethiopia, India, Kenya, Mexico and Vietnam.
 By collaborating with YCI, partner hotels are able to act on the commitments they have made through the International Tourism Partnership's Position Statement on Human Trafficking.

 In October 2015, YCI launched a video documenting this work, and the impact it has on YCI students and graduates.
-The short film features these remarkable young people and YCI partners who are not only instrumental in running the six month programme on the ground, but provide dedicated support and mentoring to survivors of human trafficking who are integrated into the programme.
+The short film features these remarkable young people and YCI partners who are not only instrumental in running the six month program on the ground, but provide dedicated support and mentoring to survivors of human trafficking who are integrated into the program.